emarekica/js/js-behind-the-scenes.md

 Scoping is controlled/ way variables are organised and accessed is entirely controlled by the placement of functions and blocks in the code.

-  example: _Function written inside another function has access to the variables of the parend function._
+  example: _Function written inside another function has access to the variables of the parent function._

 **Scope**